 In the setting of brisk hemoptysis, angiography may be performed on an emergency basis and selective bronchial artery embolization can be life-saving.
 Failing this, or in cases of repeated hemoptysis, surgical excision with a lobectomy remains the gold standard 3.

-The mortality rate varies widely, but in more recent series is low, even where requiring surgery 3.
+The mortality rate varies widely, but in more series, it is observed to be low, even in cases where surgery is required 3.

 When classical in appearance, there is little difference.
 If the mass fills the cavity completely then the differential is that of a solitary pulmonary nodule.